R-Suresh/Guesture-controlled-music-player/README.md

 # Guesture controlled music player

-This app uses a collection of computer vision techniques to detect guestures and control a music player.
-More specifically, it yses skin detection, template matching, object compactness anlysis, motion energy analysis to perform guesture detection.
+This app uses a collection of computer vision techniques to detect gestures and control a music player.
+More specifically, it uses skin detection, template matching, object compactness analysis, motion energy analysis to perform gesture detection.

 ## Guestures detected